Chords + Lyrics | Papa Ain’t Salty

 T-Bone Walker: The Electric Guitar Pioneer and His Influence on the Blues

-Around 1939, T-Bone made his mark in musical history by recording the first blues track with an electric guitar.
+Around 1939, T-Bone made his mark on musical history by recording one of the first blues tracks featuring electric guitar.

-T-Bone could have stopped there and still been a legend.
+He could have stopped there and still been a legend.
 Fortunately for us, he didn’t.
-The most famous blues guitarists after him cite T-Bone as a primary influence.
+Many of the most celebrated blues guitarists who followed cite T-Bone as a primary influence.